 revived by Catholicism, and anyway in the meantime part of Western Cultural Reality.

-While student Kuhn studied Aristotle's works deep enough to realize in a flash that
+As student Kuhn studied Aristotle's works in enough depth to realize in a flash that

 Aristotelian 'motion' is uncomparable with the 20th century notion motion.